-The Adams House, Adams Museum, and the Days of '76 Museum will be closed through May 31 but will reopen to the public on June 1, 2020.
+The Adams House, Adams Museum, Days of '76 Museum, and Homestake Adams Research and Cultural Center (HARCC) are open.
 Deadwood History is following regulations provided by the Centers for Disease Control and Prevention (CDC) and the federal government, as well as South Dakota Governor Noem’s office.
-The Homestake Adams Research and Cultural Center (HARCC) will also reopen June 1.
-Currently Deadwood History staff is working Monday - Friday, so please call 605-722-4800 with any questions.
+Please call 605-722-4800 if you have questions.

 The Days of '76 celebration began in 1924 as a way to honor Deadwood’s first pioneers - the prospectors, miners, muleskinners, and madams who poured into the Black Hills in 1876 to settle the gold-filled gulches of Dakota Territory.
 Since then, the Days of '76 has grown into a legendary annual event with a historic parade and an award-winning PRCA rodeo.